 This version used the bottom pane to record a video, grab a video from your library, and flip the camera.
 After recording a video, it would loop until you chose a recipient from the bottom pane and pressed the “send” button.

 Having never met each other in the past, Kyle and I were just starting to learn how to work together.
 We set up a collaborative task list using Wunderlist and used it to keep track of all the open questions.

-Prototyping interactions and UX flows became very useful to help illustrate the more playful and unconventional ideas.
-I used LICEcap for making GIF screencasts of the Origami compositions and quickly shared them with Kyle using Messenger.
+Prototyping interactions and UX flows became very useful to help illustrate the more playful and unconventional ideas in the app.
+I used the mac app LICEcap for making GIF screencasts of the Origami compositions and quickly shared them with Kyle using Messenger.

 Pro tip: hold ctrl while taking screenshot (⌘ + shift + 4) and it will be copied to your clipboard.
 You can then paste that into Messenger by pressing ⌘ + V on the message input field.
 Fastest way to share work with someone :)

 However, something about this design felt a little off.
 In actuality, most people would not have a full list of friends who use the app.
 If we’re lucky, only a handful of our user’s friends would download and use the app, which would make for a pretty sad grid — not entirely the designer’s dream 😬.

 Finessing the Bottom Pane

 For the first version of the app, we assumed that virtually nobody would use it.
 Therefore, a design that optimizes for having dozens of friends is not quite realistic.

 So, we scoped down the app to 3 simple interactions: